 - How long will treatment last?
 What will it be like?
 Where will it be done?

 - What risks or side effects should I expect?
 How long are they likely to last?

 - Will I have a scar after treatment?

 - What are the chances of my cancer growing or recurring (coming back) with the treatment options we have discussed?
-What would we do if this happens?
+What will we do if this happens?

 - Are my family members at risk for skin cancer?
-Should I arrange to have my family members screened?
+What should I tell them to do?

 Along with these sample questions, be sure to write down your own questions.
 For instance, you might want more information about recovery times so you can plan your work or activity schedule.
-Or you might want to ask about getting a second opinion or about clinical trials for which you may qualify.
+Or you might want to ask about clinical trials for which you may qualify.

 Keep in mind that doctors aren’t the only ones who can give you information.
 Other health care professionals, such as nurses and social workers, can answer some of your questions.
 To find out more about speaking with your health care team, see The Doctor-Patient Relationship.